 We are proud to have received the Hazon Seal of Sustainability since 2018.
 Our participation in this initiative signifies that, along with two dozen other Jewish organizations, we are a national leader in the realm of Jewish sustainability.

 - Convene regular meetings of our Green Team, with members representing a variety of departments and building operations.

 - Serve only vegan food at all events offered by the Morris Cafritz Center for Social Responsibility (MCCSR) for the FY20 fiscal year.

 - Installed water purifying machines on several floors of the building to encourage filling up and using reusable water bottles instead of single-use plastic bottles.

 - Regularly create programming that addresses consumer choices and living a more sustainable lifestyle, including through our Preschool.

 - Use eco-friendly printing and marketing solutions through our partnerships with ecoprint and others.

 - Started a robust recycling program.

-- Composting at select events throughout the year.
+- Compost at select events throughout the year.